tomysshadow/M4Revolution/README.md

 13. Copy the **x86** Debug GetDLLExportRVA files to `x64/Debug`.
 Notice that the **x86** Debug build must be copied to the **x64** Debug folder.
 14. Copy the **x86** Release GetDLLExportRVA files to `x64/Release`.
 Notice that the **x86** Release build must be copied to the **x64** Release folder.
 15. Open the M4Revolution solution in your Visual Studio version.
-16. Build the solution for x86 first.
-It must be built for x86 first because the x64 M4Revolution project includes the x86 gfx_tools_rd.dll as a resource.
+16. Build the solution for x86 Release first.
+It must be built for x86 Release first because the x64 M4Revolution project includes the x86 gfx_tools_rd.dll as a resource.
-17. After building the solution for x86, build the solution for x64.
+17. After building the solution for x86 Release, build the solution for x64.

 # Do I need to use this tool on the same computer I play the game on?